ome/ngff/rfc/wip-tform/index.md

-The name and axes names MAY be customized by including a `arrayCoordinateSystem` field in the `.zattr` metadata of the array whose value is a coordinate system object.
+The name and axes names MAY be customized by including a `arrayCoordinateSystem` field in the user-defined attributes of the array whose value is a coordinate system object.
 The length of `axes` MUST be equal to the dimensionality.
 The value of `"type"` for each object in the axes array MUST equal `"array"`.